laurentiuNedelcu/laurentiuNedelcu/README.md

 ### Hi there 👋

-I am a student with a lot of interest in programming.
-I want to expand my knowledge as much as possible but right now I am focusing more on web development and parallel programming.
+I'm a student with a lot of interest in programming.
+I want to expand my knowledge as much as possible but right now I'm focusing more on web development and parallel programming.

-Even so, you may find a repository that might interests you from another field.
+Even so, you might find a repository that might interest you from another field.

 ---
 <img alt="Laurentiu Nedelcu GitHub Stats" src="https://github-readme-stats.vercel.app/api?username=laurentiuNedelcu&show_icons=true&hide_border=true"> <br />